multiism/talk-blocks/README.md

 The triggered block sends back a word ID to the brain before triggering the next block.
-The brain block receives the words in reverse order, and waits until it stops receiving words to speek.
+The brain block receives the words in reverse order, and waits until it stops receiving words to speak.

 ### The Circuit